This information is for NHS Learning Support Fund (NHSLSF) students. It sets out measures put in place due to coronavirus (COVID-19).

 Final year students who need to extend their course

-Students who were due to complete their studies before September 2020, but require an extension to their course deadline due to coronavirus (COVID-19), should speak to their university.
-Students should explain and agree the amount of additional weeks needed.
+Students who were due to complete their course but require an extension due to coronavirus (COVID-19), should speak to their university.
+Students should explain and agree the number of additional weeks needed.

 Information for eligible students